The Children's Channel: Programming

 In its day, TCC created some original programming.
 Connect 4 and The Super Mario Challenge were popular tea-time quiz shows.
 Some other 'in-between' show segments included Link Anchorman, featuring Chuck the Chimp and Hopper the Penguin.
 All of the puppets were created and performed by Hands Up Puppets, primarily Marcus Clarke and Helena Smee.
-Other TV talent made an appearance or got an early break working on these series, including Konnie Huq, then awaiting news of her university place.
+Other television talent made an appearance or got an early break working on these series, including Konnie Huq, then awaiting news of her university place.

-Some of today's TV producers also got valuable early TV introduction experience on these series including Lisa Opie, Tim Lowe, Karen Ward, and Mike Crosby.
-A live-action quiz programme, Around the World in 80 Seconds, was produced for the channel in 1993–94.
-Hosted by Timmy Mallett as Captain Everything, schoolchildren participated in a quiz based on geography and general knowledge of particular countries, before "replaying" famous scenarios from the history of their chosen country.
-The top team received a prize of a four-day trip to the then-new Euro Disney.
+During school holidays, RatKan was aired between 7.00am and 12.00pm, with It's Droibee Time off air.

-During school holidays, Ratkan aired 7.00am-12.00pm, with It's Droibee Time off air.
+Some of today's producers also got valuable early television introduction experience on these series including Lisa Opie, Tim Lowe, Karen Ward, and Mike Crosby.
+A live-action quiz programme, Around the World in 80 Seconds is produced for the channel in 1993–94 was hosted by Timmy Mallett as Captain Everything, schoolchildren participated in a quiz based on geography and general knowledge of particular countries, before "replaying" famous scenarios from the history of their chosen country as the top team received a prize of a four-day trip to the then-new Euro Disney.